exercism/php/concepts/arithmetic-operators/about.md

 ## Order of Operations

 PHP follows the standard order of operations for math.
-This means that rather that performing operations left to right, each operator has a precedence and the operations are resolved according to their precedence.
-The order of oeprations is:
+This means that rather than performing operations left to right, each operator has a precedence and the operations are resolved according to their precedence.
+The order of operations is:

 * parentheses
 * exponentiation
 * multiplication, division
 * addition, subtraction

 Multiplication and division are at the same level of precedence as each other.
-Similarly, addition and subtraction are at the same level of precence.
+Similarly, addition and subtraction are at the same level of precedence.

-This means the value below would be 17 instead of 10, since multiplication has a higher precedence than addition:
+This means the value below would be 17 instead of 10, since multiplication has higher precedence than addition:

 ```php
 $value = 2 + 3 * 5;